liliththecatpire/cfg/README.md

 ### "running a certain electron app under wayland" flags (ew)

-electron is utter shit, i use only a single electron application that starts and ends with a D and has iscor in the middle
+electron is utter shit, and i absolutely hate it, but gotta use it because of a few apps.
 these are the flags i stuff inside an extra .desktop entry just to fucking launch it

 ```